dylant@hey.com | Website | Consulting | LinkedIn | 415-657-6589

 Jan 2022 to June 2025

-- GHES releases are higher quality and on time.
-GitHub Enterprise Server (GHES) is responsible for a sizable percentage of GitHub’s revenue.
-In early 2022 each release was stressful and at risk of being late to demanding customers.
+- 100% of GitHub Enterprise Server (GHES) releases are on time, with high quality.
+GHES accounts for a sizable percentage of GitHub’s revenue.
+In early 2022 releases were not hitting release deadlines.
 I led a small team of TPMs to provide clear expectations and repeatable processes for all GitHub feature teams: timeframes, quality bar, and communication channels.
-By mid-2023 most releases were on time and contained few regressions, enabling the GHES team to focus more on net new features for customers.
-There was no clear ownership so I took responsibility to get product buy-in, engineering funding, and budget approval for certification testing.
+Since mid-2023 100% of releases were on time and contained few regressions, enabling the GHES team to focus more on net new features for customers.

 - GitHub products are compliant to sell in China (PRC).
 GitHub’s certification to sell in the People’s Republic of China (PRC) hinged on compliance with a country-specific UTF encoding.
-I recognized the gap in compliance coverage and spun up a program in conjunction with Microsoft.
-As a result, GitHub achieved GB18030 compliance each year my team ran the program, thus protecting our revenue stream in the PRC.
+I recognized the gap in compliance coverage and spun up a program in conjunction with Microsoft, including budget and resource commitments across EPDa and Revenue.
+GitHub achieved GB18030 compliance each year my team ran the program, thus protecting our revenue stream in the PRC.

-- Narrowed the focus from 20+ to just 5 key programs.
+- Narrowed the focus from 20+ to just 5 business critical programs.
+By early 2025 GitHub TPM was running 5 major programs with ~30 TPMs focused solely on major company goals including security, Copilot AI, and enterprise data residency.
 When I joined GitHub, a team of 30+ TPMs was working on 20+ programs and projects.
 I introduced a regular review of strategic need against investments made, thus putting more TPM investment into programs with the biggest business impact.
-The cut line was painful, necessary, and agreed upon by VP+ stakeholders.
-By early 2025 GitHub TPM was running 5 major programs with ~30 TPMs focused solely on major company goals including security, Copilot AI, and enterprise data residency.
+The cut line was painful, necessary, and agreed upon by VP+ stakeholders cross Engineering and Product.

 Woolpert #